 26. Tighten Up – The Black keys

-Less about travel and more about running wild for love, we think Tighten Up is still fairly relevant to for a travel playlist.
-He used to run wild until he met someone that made him ready to slow down, unfortunately, that person is still running around doing their own thing. 😔
+Less about travel and more about running wild for love, we think Tighten Up is still relevant to our travel playlist.
+Our hero used to run wild until he met someone that made him ready to slow down, unfortunately, that person is still running around doing their own thing. 😔

 27. Gotta Travel On – Bob Dylan

 There are tons of different versions of Gotta Travel On, with variations in lyrics and titles, but Bob Dylan’s is probably the most well known.
 The lyrics are pretty straight forward – he’s been in the same old town for too long and it’s time for him to move on.
 Been there.